tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 Use `POST` or `PUT` when:

-* You want to receive real time order responses
+* You want to receive real time order responses.
-* You want to receive the order event content
+* You want to receive the order event content.
-* You only want to receive selected order events
+* You only want to receive selected order events.
 * You **only** need to receive the order lines that are **changed**, not the complete order.

 {% hint style="info" %}
 Pro's:

-* Real time, receive the order event within seconds.
+* Real time, receive the order event within a second.
 * Order event content included.
 * You can filter on which order events to receive (in the company integration settings or in your integration).
 * You do not have to build or configure the polling pattern.